Wednesday 29 January 1941

 Royal Navy minesweeper HMS Ilfracombe and antisubmarine warfare trawler HMT Polka are launched.

-Submarine USS Marlin is launched, destroyer USS Bailey is laid down.
+Submarine USS Marlin is launched, the destroyer USS Bailey is laid down.

 U-152 (Kapitänleutnan Peter-Erich Cremer) is commissioned.